spack/spack/lib/spack/docs/contribution_guide.rst

 .. code-block:: console

-   $ spack test -s spack test --list-long lib/spack/spack/test/architecture.py::test_platform
+   $ spack test -s --list-long lib/spack/spack/test/architecture.py::test_platform

 Unit tests are crucial to making sure bugs aren't introduced into Spack.
 If you are modifying core Spack libraries or adding new